lukasschwab/pandoc-blog/README.md

 # pandoc-blog

-Putting the "bodge" back in "blog:" Pandoc-driven static site generation.
+Pandoc-driven static site generation.

+I've avoided writing CSS beyond some very basic readability improvements/demonstrating that CSS can be added.
+The goal here is just to populate well-structured HTML documents and a generated JSON feed.
+[View a demo site.](http://lukasschwab.me/pandoc-blog/index.html)

+Deeply unattractive out of the box?
+Yes.
+Easy to customize?
+I hope so.

 ## Requirements

 + `pandoc`
 + Python 3
-+ Python dependencies listed in `requirements.txt`
++ Python dependencies listed in `requirements.txt`.
+Install them with `make install`.

 ## Usage